gzres/LLM-router/README.md

 # LLM Router Service

-LLM Router is a high-performance proxy service written in Rust that provides a unified interface for multiple Language Learning Model (LLM) backends.
+LLM Router is a high-performance proxy service written in Rust that provides a unified interface for multiple Large Language Model (LLM) backends.
 It dynamically discovers available models and routes requests to appropriate backends based on the requested model.

 ## Features
 - Dynamic model discovery from multiple backends